Emily Ristine Holloway, Artistic Director

 Emily is a founding member of Summer Stock Stage.
 As the artistic director she has directed nearly all of the productions of the first decade.
 Working in Indianapolis as an Equity actress for almost 15 years, Emily has acted in productions at Beef & Boards, Booth Tarkington Civic Theatre, American Cabaret Theatre, The Phoenix Theatre, and Indiana Repertory Theatre.
 Her favorite roles include: Diana in Next to Normal, Kate Monster in Avenue Q, Phoebe in As You Like It, Kay Banks (the bride) in Father of the Bride, Shelley in Bat Boy!; the Musical and Hope in Urinetown.
 While attending DePauw University, Emily took a contract with Walt Disney World where she performed in more than 500 shows.
 In addition to theater, Emily works as a studio singer recording for Music Theater International, directs school theater, teaches acting at Butler University, and does film and commercial work.
 She and her husband Ben have two daughters, Tess and Violet.

-Jeanne DeVos Bowling, Assistant Artistic Director/Musical Director
+Jeanne DeVos Bowling, Music Director and Costume Designer

 Kyle Ragsdale, Art Director